gambogi/gambogidotcom/content/articles/2016-01-09-xmonad-config.md

 `additionalKeysP` function takes an XConfig (in this case our modified `defaultConfig`) and a list of tuples specifying the key combination and the IO action to take.
 It simply unions the keybindings already present in the config and the additional ones specified by the tuple.
-Any prefix function in haskell may be written as infix by enclosing it in backticks.
+Any prefix function in Haskell may be written as infix by enclosing it in backticks.
 This can sometimes make things easier to read.
 Now when we press `Mod + s` `scrot` will take a screenshot and move it to the